The 1066 Trail ©: Bosham and Harold

 The true resting place of King Harold?

 After his death, the Normans did not want Harold’s tomb to become a shrine to martyrdom and his exact burial site has long since been shrouded in mystery.
 Most believe he was first buried by the sea near Hastings and later moved to Waltham Abbey in Essex – a place he had visited and worshipped at.
-Indeed, there is a monument to him.
+Indeed, there is a monument to him there.

 But as with all good stories, this one has a Sussex twist.